edimarlnx/mongodb-insight/packages/mongodb-insights/README.md

 # MongoDB Insights for Meteor

-MongoDB Insights is a Meteor package that provides monitoring and analysis tools for MongoDB operations in your Meteor application.
-It helps you identify performance issues, slow queries, and provides index recommendations.
+MongoDB Insights is a Meteor package that provides real-time monitoring and analysis tools for MongoDB operations in your Meteor application.
+It helps developers identify performance bottlenecks, optimize queries, and maintain database efficiency.

+## Key Features

+- Real-time query profiling and analysis
+- Slow query detection and alerting
+- Index usage monitoring and recommendations
+- Performance metrics visualization
+- Secure authentication system
+- Customizable monitoring parameters

 ## Installation